 During the Cruise

-During a cruise the Cruise Leader is to maintain communication with the on-shore coordinator or, as a minimum:
+During a cruise the Cruise Leader is to communicate with the Shore Contact:

-- Inform the on-shore coordinator when the cruisers reach the destination AND ..
+- Inform the Shore Contact when the cruisers reach the destination AND ..

-- Inform the on-shore coordinator when the cruisers set off on the return journey
+- Inform the Shore Contact when the cruisers set off on the return journey

 On return from a cruise the Cruise Leader will:

-- Inform the on-shore coordinator that all cruisers have returned
+- Inform the Shore Contact that all cruisers have returned

 - If HM Coastguard has been informed of the cruise, advise HM Coastguard that all boats have returned safely